jbryan1112/jbryan1112.github.io/_posts/2018-05-11-Dancing-with-WEBGL.md

 ---
 layout: page
 title:  "Dancing with WEBGL"
-date:   2018-05-11 16:16:01 -0600
+date:   2018-05-11 16:16:42 -0600
 categories: WEBGL
 ---
 **What is WebGL**
-WebGL is a low-level Javascript API giving you access to the power of a computer's graphic hardware.
+WebGL is a low-level JavaScript API giving you access to the power of a computer's graphic hardware.
 Normally when rendering dynamic images in the browser, the solution was using Canvas.
 And with the complexity in certain dynamic images, the Canvas used a lot of CPU power.
 WebGL however uses the GPU for computationally expensive processes.

 WebGL allows the render of interactive 3D graphics without having to use plug-ins.
 It is supported in all major browsers including IE11 as well as mobile platforms.
 WebGL device support is also growing quickly.
 In addition to running on all major desktop browsers, WebGL runs on iOS and Android devices.